Changes in Individual School Budgets in FY21

 Sources and Notes

 While individual school budgets account for roughly 85% of total educational expenditures in the DCPS school system, they do not cover everything.
-Central office, textbooks, athletics, special education related services other than psychologists and social workers, utilities, security, food service, and maintenance all fall outside individual school budgets and so are not shown above.
+Central office, textbooks, athletics, special education related services other than psychologists and social workers, utilities, food service, and maintenance all fall outside individual school budgets and so are not shown above.

 We are very grateful to Coalition members DC Fiscal Policy Institute, S.H.A.P.P.E. and the Dean of DCPS data — Mary Levy — for their work on this project, to DCPS for its cooperation throughout and to Code for DC for its extraordinary and generous work developing this tool.